nwilkens/graphite-ng/README.md

 http://localhost:8080/render/?target=sum(stats.web1,scale(stats.web2,5))&from=60&until=300
 ```

+# Which metrics and functions can I use?

-look at data.go and functions for which metrics and functions you can use so far.
+Look at data.go and the functions directory (note that you can drop your own functions plugins in there).
+Since graphite-ng is not hooked up yet to a decent timeseries store, for now we'll have to do with the
+examples in data.go.

+# Function plugins

+all functions are plugin files. want to add a new function? just drop it in the functions folder and restart.
+You can easily add your own functions
+that get data from external sources, manipulate data, or represent data in a different way; and then call those functions from your target string.

-interesting things & diff with real graphite:
+# other interesting things & diff with real graphite:

-* make functions that need extra info outside of the from-until range (i.e. derivative needs the from-60 datapoint; movingAverage needs x previous datapoints, etc)
-  able to get that info in an elegant way. unlike graphite where sometimes the beginning of your graph is empty because a movingAverage only has enough data halfway the graph.
+* every function can request a different timerange from the functions it depends on.
+E.g.:
+  * `derivative` needs the datapoint from before the requested timerange
+  * `movingAverage(foo, X)` needs x previous datapoints.
+  Regular graphite doesn't support this so you end up with gaps in the beginning of the graph.
 * clever automatic rollups based on tags (TODO)
 * The keys in Graphite's json output are sometimes not exactly the requested target string (usually manifests itself as floats being rounded), it's not so easily fixed in Graphite
   due to the pathExpression system,  which means client renderes have to implement ugly hacks to work around this.
   With graphite-ng we just use the exact same string.
-* all functions are plugin files. want to add a new function? just drop it in the functions folder and restart.
-You can easily add your own functions
-  that get data from external sources, manipulate data, or represent data in a different way; and then call those functions from your target string.
-* consistently treat datapoint as the value covering the timespan leading up to it, this matters esp. for derivative, integral, etc
 * avoid any results being dependent on any particular potentially unknown variable, aim for per second instead of per current-interval, etc. specifically:
   * derivative is a true derivative (ie (y2-y1)/(x2-x1)) unlike graphite's derivative where you depend on a factor that depends on whatever the resolution is at each point in time.